RIPAGlobal/scimitar/README.md

 #### Testing with Docker (Compose)

-In order to be able to utilise the Docker Compose, you will need to have Docker installed, with the Compose plugin.
-For an easy install of Docker, with a GUI and the Compose plugin preinstalled, please refer to [Docker Desktop](https://www.docker.com/products/docker-desktop/).
+In order to be able to utilise the Docker Compose setup, you will need to have Docker installed with the Compose plugin.
+For an easy installation of Docker (with a GUI and the Compose plugin preinstalled) please see [Docker Desktop](https://www.docker.com/products/docker-desktop/).

-In order to set up the image, simply run `docker compose build` in a terminal of your choice, in the root of this project.
+In order to configure the Docker image, run `docker compose build` in a terminal of your choice, in the root of this project.
 This will download the required image and install the required libraries.
 After this is complete, running the tests is as easy as running the command `docker compose up test`.

-As said in the previous section, test coverage may be analysed using `coverage/index.html` after running the project.
+As mentioned in the previous section, test coverage may be analysed using `coverage/index.html` after running the project.

 You can also open a raw terminal in this test container by running `docker run --rm test sh`.
-For more Compose commands, please refer to [the docker compose reference manual](https://docs.docker.com/compose/reference/).
+For more Compose commands, please refer to [the Docker Compose reference manual](https://docs.docker.com/compose/reference/).

 ### Internal documentation